Skip to main content

 Manatee impacts from the 2022-2023 red tide bloom

-Between February 24 and May 6, ten manatees with signs of brevetoxicosis (see below) were rescued and are currently in rehabilitation.
+Between February 24 and May 6, ten manatees with signs of brevetoxicosis (see below) were rescued and brought into rehabilitation for treatment.
+Most have already been released back into their natural habitat after they were medically cleared and red tide dissipated in the region.

 Brevetoxin is a neurotoxin that can weaken or paralyze a manatee or cause seizures.
 Necropsy findings include lung edema from drowning or toxic shock.
 Signs of brevetoxicosis in live manatees include struggling to surface and breathe, seizures, facial tremors, abnormal position in the water (belly up, vertical position head or tail down), weakness, or beaching in shallow water.
 Manatee exposure to red tide is mostly through ingestion of brevetoxin accumulated in seagrass.
 Even after red tide dissipates seagrasses can still retain brevetoxins for 1-2 months after a bloom.
 Mass mortality from red tide typically occurs in the spring, when a red tide bloom coincides with manatee migration away from warm-water sites.